 To effect true reentrancy for functions in the presence of signals raised asynchronously (see §5.2.3), an implementation must assure that the storage for function return values has automatic duration.
-This means that the caller must allocate automatic storage for the return value and communicate its location to the called function.
+For example, the caller could allocate automatic storage for the return value and communicate its location to the called function.
 (The typical case of return registers for small-sized types conforms to this requirement: the calling convention of the implementation implicitly communicates the return location to the called function.)